rsengaravua/go-crud/README.md

 ## Overview

 This project is a simple CRUD (Create, Read, Update, Delete) application built using Go.
-It demonstrates how to build a RESTful API using Go with basic CRUD functionalities for managing data entries.
+It demonstrates how to build a RESTful API using Go with basic CRUD functionalities for managing data entries with Postgresql Database.

 ## Project Structure